 Life in Korea | Inside my apartment in Korea

-What makes my apartment in Korea feel like a Korean one?
+What makes my apartment in Korea feel Korean?

 1. Ondol heating (and controls to turn on hot water)

-In my 8 Ways I Stay Warm During Winter in Korea, I spoke a bit about the heated floor system (aka Ondol) but you can also control hot water from this same heating unit.
+There are many ways I stay warm in winter.
+Korea has a heated floor system (aka Ondol) but you can also control hot water from this same heating unit.
 Koreans believe in conserving energy and thus, every time I take a shower, I must turn on the hot water.

 2. The sink-shower control